Who can get a protection from abuse order?

 How much does it cost?
 Do I need a lawyer?

 Domestic violence organizations in your area also should be able to help you through the legal process and may have lawyer referrals.
-Visit the ME Advocates and Shelters page under the Places that Help tab at the top of this page.
+See our Maine Advocates and Shelters page.